Darthan184/Custom-Challenges-SFS1/README.md

 # Custom-Challenges-SFS1

 The mod adds support for custom challenges to custom solar systems.
 In addition it:

 * displays 'in progress' challenges with step information in a closable window in the world scene.
 * for vanilla challenges 'return safely' adds a step for 'land on home world' (world with initial launch pad) even when the homeworld is not 'Earth'.
 * for custom challenges 'return safely' will not automatically add a 'land on home world' step, you are free to add a step for a different world to land on (and recover) or not add a land step (in which case you can recover on any world).
 N.B. in order to be able recover on a world other than the homeword, you will need the [Multi Launchpad mod](https://github.com/Darthan184/Multi-Launchpad-SFS1/releases) and select the launchpad to the world to recover on before landing.

-N.B the challenge system in SFS is a bit buggy.
-It sometimes fails to detect when a condition is matched and sometimes forgets progress for a multi-step challenge.
-I've noted the bugs I've come across but you may need to test that a challenge works.
+This mod (should) fix the bugs in the challenge system in SFS - the Moon Tour and Mars Tour challenges should now work correctly (i.e. even with docking and loading from a quicksave).
+This will apply to the vanilla challlenges even if a "Custom_Challenges.txt" file is not provided.
+I've tested this, but the error cases were a bit difficult to identify, other bugs may still lurk.

 To specify custom challenges you need to add a Custom\_Challenges.txt file and possibly a Custom\_Challenge\_Icons directory if you want to add your own challenge icons: